zhuth/PyMongoWrapper/README.md

 #   ]}
 ```

 _Note_: Since 0.3.0 on, `QueryExprParser` is replaced by `QueryExprInterpreter`.
-Customized abbreviations are no more supported.
+Customized abbreviations are no longer supported.
+Please refer to `QueryExpr.g` for a more formal definition of the query expression.

-Fields named `id` or `_id` will be considered as `ObjectId`, and the following string literal will be converted automatically.
+Fields/parameters `id` and `_id` will be both considered as `_id`, and the following string literal will be converted automatically.
 You may also enable/disable enforcing the use of timestamp instead of datetime by setting `force_timestamp`.
 However, query expression does not support things like `width>height` yet, as it will interpret only the first operand as field, and leave the second for literals (numbers, strings, dates rendered as `%Y-%m-%d`).